KPL2022/PathNotes/src/app/version-notes/v_0_7_version_notes.md

 [v] 3.6 recursive child relocate needs to be perform in an atomic manner
       - else not enough context to know if child's child will be deadlocked out of space

-3.7 prepping for backend integration 1
+[v] 3.7 prepping for backend integration 1
-  - review and clean up src code after 3.4.7
+  [v] review and clean up src code after 3.4.7
+  [v] implement better generateExample()
-  - blow out disp to take up available room more aggressively
+  [v] blow out disp to take up available room more aggressively
-  - resolve the equal level cmd bug in build execution tree()
+    - parameters still need tuning, and the full imp of RBSS awaits as well [v] resolve the equal level cmd bug in build execution tree()
-  - normalizing display window and cell related dimension settings

 3.8 prep 2
   - review other aspects of mm canvas generative basis
   - review logic used in response functions
+  - implement rest of response functions
+  - fail space allocation more gracefully
+  - normalizing display window and cell related dimension settings

 continue to [7]